mattyoung101/tamara/papers/proposal/proposal.typ

 Briefly, the general overview of the TaMaRa algorithm looks as follows:

-1. Propagate the `(* triplicate *)` annotation.
-For example, if a module is marked with triplicate, then all ports and processes in it should also be marked with `triplicate`.
+1. Propagate the `(* tamara_triplicate *)` annotation.
+For example, if a module is marked with triplicate, then all ports and processes in it should also be marked with `tamara_triplicate`.
-2. Mark cells with the `triplicate` annotation in the netlist
+2. Mark cells with the `tamara_triplicate` annotation in the netlist
-3. Replicate each cell marked with the `triplicate` annotation an additional 2 times (so there are now 3 instances of each cell with the `triplicate` annotation)
+3. Replicate each cell marked with the `tamara_triplicate` annotation an additional 2 times (so there are now 3 instances of each cell with the `tamara_triplicate` annotation)
 4. Wire up the replicated cells to the original circuit
 5. Construct a simplified graph representation from the updated netlist (including with the added replicas)
 6. Insert voters using Johnson's algorithm @Johnson2010 @Johnson2010a, using the graph we generated in prior